Geological Sciences, Geology

 Central Washington University

-Anne Egger is an associate professor at Central Washington University, where she has a joint appointment in Geological Sciences and Science Education.
+Anne Egger is a professor at Central Washington University, where she has a joint appointment in Geological Sciences and Science and Mathematics Education.
 Egger is a leader in the National Association of Geoscience Teachers (NAGT), having served in the presidential line 2015-18 and on several committees, including the professional development committee.
 In 2018, she became Editor-in-Chief of the Journal of Geoscience Education, and in 2019 she became Executive Director.
 Much of her work in NAGT has focused on leading workshops for faculty and graduate students, including a series of workshops on teaching introductory courses.
 As an author, editor, and co-project director for Visionlearning (http://www.visionlearning.com), Egger develops peer-reviewed readings for learning about science in a way that focuses on how we know what we know, the data that support our scientific explanations, and the people behind the science.

 Intro to InTeGrate part of Integrate